 In the words of Archbishop Desmond Tutu:

 And yet, lately (and particularly as I watch the ever-widening political divide), it feels as if we have forgotten how very much we have in common.
-So here is a poem I share with love and hope on Valentine’s Day …
+So here is a poem I share with love and hope for everyone …

 SO TELL ME AGAIN… WHO IS THEM?